Q: Where/when do we meet our plane to travel to the lagoon?

 Q: What is the bathroom situation?

 A: There are environmentally-friendly camp toilets that use sawdust.
 Instead of flushing with water you throw some sawdust in the bowl after you are done.
-These are cleaned four times a day.
+These are cleaned several times a day.
 The showers operate like a regular shower does, however they use solar-heated water.
 Toilets and showers are located a short walk from the cabins.
 There are sinks in the cabins.

 Q: Is there a town nearby where I can do other activities or shop?